Q42/meteor-gke/meteor-gke-talk-2015-01-15.md

 - `docker build`
 - `docker push`

-^Now that we've configured how Container Engine should serve our app, ^we need to wrap Meteor in Docker.
-Thankfully we've gone ahead and done ^that and it's available here.
+^First we need to wrap Meteor in a Docker container.
+Thankfully we've gone ahead and done that, so just follow these steps to build your image.

 ---